 Where Is Immunotherapy Now?

-Larger trials with more mesothelioma patients will offer a better look at how well immunotherapy works and what side effects it can cause.
+Larger clinical trials with more mesothelioma patients will offer a better look at how well immunotherapy works and what side effects it can cause.

-These drugs are being studied for mesothelioma now:
+Other drugs are being studied for mesothelioma:

 - Atezolizumab (Tecentriq)